briantuckerdesign/tinysync/README.md

 - Webflow account
 - Site with a collection that matches an Airtable table
-- API key with access to your site with read/write permissions
+- Access token with access to your site with read/write permissions in CMS and Sites

 ---